 I woke up to find Twitter screaming about a new ban.
-This has been a week of outraging about bans, the last one being the ban on the production & possession of calf, cow and bullock meat, better know as #BeefBan.
+This has been a week of outraging about bans, the last one being the ban on the production & possession of calf, cow and bullock meat, better known as #BeefBan.
 Today’s outrage was over the Indian government banning the BBC India documentary about the 2012 Nirbhaya rape.
-Much had been getting made over the fact that it included an interview with Mukesh Singh, one of the rapists.
+Much had been getting made over the fact that it included an interview with Mukesh Singh, one of the rapists. #IndiasDaughter is trending.

 Three hours after I stopped watching the Twitter streams, I still can’t stop the ringing in my ears that says WE FAILED HER.
 WE FAIL WOMEN.
 THIS COULD HAVE BEEN ME.
 THIS COULD BE ME.
 I’m going to say no more.
 Here goes –